 Let’s also not forget that more and more audiences are becoming accustomed to having options for how to consume content in the format they prefer.
 For example, if you have a library of how-to videos, do you also have written step by step instructions to accompany each video for those who prefer to read a manual vs. watch a video?
 And vice versa, do you have video content that can accompany existing manuals, for the segment of your audience who prefers watching a video vs. reading?

-If you’re at all familiar with SEO, then you probably have at least a basic understanding of optimizing meta data for website content.
-The basics include Page Titles, Meta Descriptions, and URL structure, but if you’re content is more than just copy on a page, there are several other areas you need to be optimizing for as well.
+If you’re at all familiar with SEO, then you probably have at least a basic understanding of optimizing metadata for website content.
+The basics include Page Titles, Meta Descriptions, and URL structure, but if your content is more than just a copy on a page, there are several other areas you need to be optimizing for as well.
 For example, if the page contains images, you’ll want to make sure each of those images contains an optimized image alt text.
 If the page includes a video, you’ll want to make sure you’ve optimized that video wherever it is originally hosted (like YouTube), so that search engines can easily decipher what the video is about and show it in relevant search queries.
 For optimizing videos, the more text cues you can give to search engines, the better.
 Search engines don’t have eyes so they cannot tell what a video or an image contains without cues from you.
 Make sure you are filling out every possible cue you can (description, title, transcripts, etc.).

 These are just a few ways in which you can utilize existing content to make sure you are getting the maximum impact for your content efforts.